Production Scheduling

 Capacity utilizations continue to be very low.

-It is obvious that it makes no sense to schedule products A and B at the end since they do no use the bottleneck so if we just put them first keeping the rest of the sequence as it is we would get a total lead time of 6 days 11h: still worse than the first option.
+It is obvious that it makes no sense to schedule products A and B at the end since they do not use the bottleneck so if we just put them first keeping the rest of the sequence as it is we would get a total lead time of 6 days 11h: still worse than the first option.

 The first conclusion is that we should schedule focusing on the bottleneck workstation and process from least to most bottleneck use.